slackhq/csp-html-webpack-plugin/README.md

       - `htmlPluginData`: the `HtmlWebpackPlugin` `object`;
       - `$`: the `cheerio` object of the html file currently being processed
       - `compilation`: Internal webpack object to manipulate the build
+  - `{boolean}` upgradeInsecureRequests - if true, `upgrade-insecure-requests` will be added to the CSP tag.

 ### `HtmlWebpackPlugin`